 1. Accommodation (including breakfast)

-single double days
+Hotel single double days

-• Hotel

-• Low price accommodation
+Low price accommodation

+Walt batal airfield 1

-2. Meals hotel airfield days
+2. Meals hotel arrileid days

-• Lunch
+• Lunch Dinner

-• Dinner
+• Dimer

 3. Opening Ceremony price

 • Buffet

 • Entertainment

 • Others

+l

 4. Closing Ceremony price

 • Buffet

 • Entertainment

 • Others

 5. Personal Costs, born by the Organizer total

 • Jury 3

 • International Chief Judge 1

 • International Judges 4

 • National Officials -

-6. -
+6. Preparation of Competition

 Flight time (Photos, route check)

 Material: number price total

 • Photos

 • Envelopes

-• Task sheets
+Task sheets

 • Maps

 7. Support from Sponsors and "others"

-7. Exchange rate Local Currency to €

-- C. LOCAL REGULATIONS

-- C 1.
-INTRODUCTION

-- C 2.
-ORGANIZER

-- C 3.
-PLACE

-- C 4.
-DATES

-- C 5.
-ENTRIES

-Completed entry forms shall be submitted by the competitor's NAC and shall be sent to:

-to arrive by......together with the entry fee.
+C.1.1 INTRODUCTION C.1.2 ORGANIZER C.1.3 PLACE C.1.4 DATES C.1.5 ENTRIES Completed entry forms shall be submitted by the competitor's NAC and shall be sent to: to arrive by......together with the entry fee.
 Entries received after this date may be accepted if there are vacancies, at the discretion of the organizer.
 If a NAC sends a final entry but fails to pay the required entry fee, that NAC shall lose its right to participate in subsequent General Aviation Commission events until the fee is paid.

-C 6.
-ENTRY FEE

-- C 6.1 The entry fee for each category is set out below: - a) for the aircraft: NONE - b) for each Pilot. - c) for each additional member of the team (team manager, engineers, etc.) - d) for international judges and judge observers: 50% of b)

-Additional information concerning the quality of the hotel, charge for single and double bed rooms should be added.

-The entry fee must be paid by cheque for the amount made out to....., or by a bank transfer to:.....

-- C 6.2 Each entry form is regarded as accepted only when it is acknowledged by the Organizer; the acknowledgement will only be given when the entry fee has been received by the Organizer. - C 6.3 Entry fees include transport to and from hotels, accommodation, all meals and Prize Giving banquet; for competitors competition maps are also included. - C 6.4 Entries may be cancelled before the final entry date without penalty.
+C.1.6 ENTRY FEE C.1.6.1 The entry fee for each category is set out below: for the aircraft: NONE a) for each Pilot. b) c) for each additional member of the team (team manager, engineers, etc. d) for international judges and judge observers: 50% of b) Additional information concerning the quality of the hotel, charge for single and double bedrooms should be The entry fee must be paid by cheque for the amount made out to....., or by a bank transfer to .....
+C.1.6.2 Each entry form is regarded as accepted only when it is acknowledged by the Organizer; the acknowledgement will only be given when the entry fee has been received by the Organizer.
+C.1.6.3 Entry fees include transport to and from hotels, accommodation, all meals and Prize Giving banquet; for competitors competition maps are also included.
+C.1.6.4 Entries may be cancelled before the final entry date without penalty.
 After the final entry date, cancellation will be penalized by withholding 10% of the entry fee for each crew.
 Cancellation later than 15 days before the beginning of the event will be penalized by withholding a maximum of 50% of the entry fee.

-C 7.
-TEAMMEMBERS

-C 7.1 Each national Aero club may nominate a maximum of 5 named competitors to be scored within the championship.
-Additional competitors may be nominated, provided that the maximum number of competitors will be not exceeded.
-These additional competitors will not be taken into account for final team rankings.

-C 8.
-AIRCRAFT AND INSURANCE

-- C 8.1 Aircraft

-- C 8.2 Insurance

-- C 9.
-ARRIVALS

-- C 10.
-LANGUAGE

-- C 11.
-BRIEFINGS

-- C 12.
-SPECIFIC RULES

-- C 13.
-COMPETITION MAP

-- C 14.
-DOPING CONTROL

-- C 15.
+C.1.7 AIRCRAFT AND INSURANCE C.1.8.1 Aircraft C.1.8.2 Insurance C.1.8 ARRIVALS C.1.9 LANGUAGE C.1.10 BRIEFINGS C.1.11 SPECIFIC RULES C.1.12 COMPETITION MAP C.1.13 DOPING CONTROL

 CORRESPONDENCE AND COMMUNICATION

+LOCAL REGULATIONS

-- D. JUDGES AND JURY
+D JUDGES AND JURY

-- D.1 GENERAL
+D.1 GENERAL

 - D.1.1 The General Section of the Sporting Code (4.3.2) specifies that the international jury must have a thorough knowledge of both the Sporting Code and the Rules and Regulations governing the event.
-4.3.3 requires International Judges to have detailed knowledge of the Rules and Regulations of the Sport concerned.

-- D.1.2 The General Section of the Sporting Code specifies that the international jury (4.3.2) and the International Chief Judge (4.3.3) shall be appointed by the commission concerned with the discipline (GAC).

-- D.1.3 In the event that an appointed jury member or the international chief judge is unable to take up his appointment, he must inform through his NAC, at the earliest possible time, the FAI/GAC, the organizing NAC and the president of the jury.
+4.3.3 requires International Judges to have detailed knowledge of the Rules and Regulations of the Sport concerned. - D.1.2 The General Section of the Sporting Code specifies that the international jury (4.3.2) and the International Chief Judge (4.3.3) shall be appointed by the commission concerned with the discipline (GAC). - D.1.3 In the event that an appointed jury member or the international chief judge is unable to take up his appointment, he must inform through his NAC, at the earliest possible time, the FAI/GAC, the organizing NAC and the president of the jury.
 A replacement will be appointed by the president of GAC following consultation with the chairman of the sub-committee concerned and the organizing NAC.